 Netflix also has a huge head start on Disney Plus in terms of its library.
 It has a massive selection of older TV shows and movies, and a huge library of original content that’s growing almost daily.
 Netflix may be losing some of that content in the future content to rivals like HBO Max, Hulu, and Peacock.
 However, it’s also spending lots of money to fill up its service with tons of exclusive shows and movies.

 In 2019 Netflix premiered movies like The Irishman, the long-awaited new gangster movie from director Martin Scorsese.
 The service also fairly recently launched the first season of the fantasy series The Witcher.
 Let’s not forget about 6 Underground, the latest big-budget action flick from director Michael Bay and starring Ryan Reynolds.
+In 2020 it launched even more new shows and movies, including Space Force, Da 5 Bloods, Extraction and many more.
 Plus, you can go back and check out older originals like Stranger Things, Black Mirror, Russian Doll, and much, much more.

 Keep in mind that Netflix has content, both classic and exclusive, for all ages and audiences.